 Kathrine Switzer the athlete is inextricably linked with Kathrine Switzer the activist, because her first marathon experience radicalized her.
 In that race, the 1967 Boston Marathon, she was physically attacked by the race co-director for officially registering and running in what was then considered a men’s only race.
+(The famous photo of this incident, on the Home Page slider, is shown courtesy of the Boston Herald newspaper.)
 By the time she finished that race, Kathrine vowed to create opportunities for women in running, and also to become a better athlete herself.
 This promise subsequently led to a life and career with a running focus.
 Kathrine’s determination to become the best possible athlete she could be is the subject of this backgrounder.

 Athletic Career Highlights